-It can take months to wind up a business properly.
-You need a closing plan that will offer the most protection possible to your personal assets, your credit, and your reputation in the community—and to those of your spouse, cosigners, and lenders.
-If you simply close down and let the pieces fall where they may, you could end up haunted by unnecessary headaches, lawsuits, and debts for years.
+In ordinary times, it can take months to wind up a business properly.
+Ideally, you want to create and follow a closing plan that offers the most protection possible to your personal assets, your credit, and your reputation in the community—and to those of your spouse, cosigners, and lenders.
+However, these are not ordinary times.
+Due to the unprecedented economic disruption caused by the coronavirus (COVID-19) pandemic, many businesses may have to close permanently in a hurry.
+Even so, it's never wise to simply close down and let the pieces fall where they may.
+If you do this you could end up haunted by unnecessary headaches, lawsuits, and debts for years.

 - Notify your creditors (suppliers, lenders, service providers, and utilities).
 Doing this the right way limits the amount of time a creditor can ask for a debt.

 - Notify your customers and deal with any remaining contractual obligations.
 Remember to return any deposits or payments for goods not delivered or services not rendered.

 - Terminate your commercial lease.
 Give your landlord the required notice stated in your lease -- at least 30 days.
 Due to the pandemic, some landlords may agree to defer your final lease payment.

 - Notify and pay your employees.
 Give employees some notice if possible.
 If you need an employee to help wind up the business, offer the employee a small bonus to stay until the very end.
 Plan to pay employees their last paychecks on their last day, with the value of accrued, unused vacation days if your state requires it.
 Note that, if you obtained a coronavirus-related paycheck protection program loan, you may have to pay it all back if you lay off your employees during the eight-week period after obtaining the loan.
 See the SBA guide to the Paycheck Protection Program.

 - Liquidate your business assets in an orderly fashion.